 Talk to the monsters in a powerful way that puts them in their place: "Monsters aren't allowed in Samantha's bedroom....You monsters know better than this...Time to go now!"

 Just as some adults have a harder time getting to sleep at night, so do some children.
 Help your child learn to relax into sleep.
 For some kids, music helps.
 Others like to listen to a guided meditation that teaches them to breathe deeply.
 You can also teach your child to inhale deeply and then exhale slowly and fully, which downshifts the body's alert systems.

 One very effective technique is to touch each part of your child's body in turn, saying good night to it.
 Have your child take a deep breath in and as they breathe out, imagine that the part of their body that you are touching melts into relaxation.

-Make sure the bed feels cozy, and add a rail.
+6. Make sure the bed feels cozy.
+Consider adding a rail.

 If your child knows that you will come look in on her in five minutes, and then again in five more minutes, she is much more likely to be able settle into sleep.
 Tell her you won't say anything, you will just come check.
 And then do it.
 Just pause in the door.
 She will probably be waiting for you to come and will notice your presence.
 Helping her feel secure this way might be all she needs, and you can gradually ease out of this habit.

 8. Don't let the habit of getting up get started.

 If your child does get up, be matter of fact but boring as you return your child to his bed.

 "It's time to sleep....I will be right here...you are safe in your bed."

 If you child does develop the habit of getting up once you've put them to bed, use the process of helping your child learn to fall asleep that's outlined on the Toddlers and Sleep page.